 In 2017, FS Italiane signed the Valore D Manifesto at LUISS Guido Carli University, supporting and enhancing women’s employment.
 The planning document aims to set out concrete tools in nine points, in line with the international Global Reporting Initiative standards, to promote female talent in the company.
 Since the same year, the Group has been a member of the Women in Transport EU Platform for Change, arising from the initiative of the Community of European Railway and Infrastructure Companies (CER) to promote good practices on issues of women’s employment and gender balancing in the transport sector.
 Women in Motion has become a leading action within the platform.

-In December of the same year, the Strasbourg Parliament hosted Women in Transport Talks, a conference organised by the European Commission in collaboration with the transport industry.
+In December 2019, the Strasbourg Parliament hosted Women in Transport Talks, a conference organised by the European Commission in collaboration with the transport industry.
 Representing FS was Ilaria De Dominicis – Director of Strategies, Planning, Regulation and Sustainability of Trenitalia – who confirmed the Group’s alignment with the European strategy that aims to achieve climate neutrality by 2050 and protect the environment and ecosystems.

 In March 2020, the Group formally joined the WEPs (Women Empowerment Principles) established by the United Nations Entity for Gender Equality and the Empowerment of WOMEN (UN Women), through which Ferrovie dello Stato Italiane intends to enhance and promote the presence of and equal opportunities for women in the workforce and in their communities.